 Indigestion is discomfort in the upper belly or chest.
 It may result in pain or a burning feeling after eating.
-You may also have nausea, belching, or bloating.
+A person may also have nausea, belching, or bloating.

 The exact cause is not known.
 It is due to an action in the stomach or intestine.

-Most often, the condition is linked to unhealthy lifestyle habits.
+Most often, it is linked to unhealthy lifestyle habits.
 These habits can make it hard for the body to properly digest food.

-It is common to have indigestion occasionally.
-If the episodes worsen or happen more frequently, make an appointment to see your doctor.
-If you have indigestion, important reasons to call your doctor include:
+It is common to have indigestion from time to time.
+If it gets worse or happens more often, make an appointment to see the doctor.

 Most indigestion is not serious.
-Some can be a sign of a more serious condition.
+However, sometimes it is a sign of a more serious health problem.
 Call for medical help or go to the emergency room right away if you have: